Find Grad Schools

 Find Schools Near

-Career Description Teach secondary school subjects to educationally and physically handicapped students.
+Special Education Professor Job Description Teach secondary school subjects to educationally and physically handicapped students.
 Includes teachers who specialize and work with audibly and visually handicapped students and those who teach basic academic and life processes skills to the mentally impaired.

-Daily Life Of a Special Education Professor
+A Day in the Life of a Special Education Professor

-What a Special Education Professor Should Know
+Qualities of a Special Education Professor

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.